 And you're saying that something can come from nothing.

-And I'm saying that there has to be a source of the original energy to have the big bang that created the universe within universes.
+And I'm saying that there has to be a source of the original energy to have the Big Bang that created the universe within universes.

 You make the choice, a conscious choice.

-Come on, Jason, pay attention What do I ever do what?
+Come on, Jason, pay attention.

 On a quiet moment?

-And I don't I think that's a fantasy.
+And I think that's a fantasy.

-I I certainly don't think that a woman came from a rib.
+I certainly don't think that a woman came from a rib.

 Why didn't he just make a woman like he made a man?

-You know I don't think that there were uh all set let me ask a question.
+You know, I don't think that there were all sets.

 Where did the chimpanzees that you talked about come from?